outtalent-team/culture/our_people.md

 While we try never to make typos or other mistakes, we will inevitably make them sometimes.
 We don't attack or punish ourselves for mistakes.
 We can laugh about our mistakes.
 Then we analyze them and keep improving our processes.

+When we need to communicate truth that is hurtful for the person we will try to do it in a kind way.
+Sometimes that could mean delaying the answer intentionally.

 # 6. Ambition